France Médias Monde: Revelations of power struggle between Ockrent and de Pouzilhac

 At the end of 2010, the internal conflict between the two leaders de Pouzilhac and Ockrent broke out during an internal spying affair revealed by French newspaper Le Point.
 Christine Ockrent was therefore massively repudiated by the management teams at both SAEF and France 24.
 Two years later, de Pouzilhac tended his resignation on 12 July 2012.
 After the announcement, he was replaced by Marie-Christine Saragosse.
 After his resignation, Ockrent demanded €650,000 in severance payments, due to her being removed from vice-presidency as a result.

 Rebirth as France Médias Monde

-On 27 June 2013, AEF become France Médias Monde.
+On 27 June 2013, AEF became France Médias Monde.
 With the rebrand, the holding company began to market itself explicitly for the first time, with new websites and branding created for all companies in the group, with 'A France Médias Monde channel' featured on France 24 press releases under its logo, and France Médias Monde links featured on each of its websites to emphasise the grouping of the different broadcasters.

 The company was backed up by the signature of the first contract of objectives and means between the French State and the newly coined 'France Médias Monde' on 9 April 2014.